alexharri/website/posts/webgl-gradients.md

 ### Gaussian blur

-When thinking about how I'd approach the blur problem, my first thought was to use a [gaussian blur][gaussian_blur].
+When thinking about how I'd approach the blur problem, my first thought was to use [gaussian blur][gaussian_blur].
 I figured I'd determine the amount of blur to apply via a [noise function][perlin_noise] and then sample neighboring pixels according to the blur amount.

 [gaussian_blur]: https://en.wikipedia.org/wiki/Gaussian_blur
 [perlin_noise]: https://en.wikipedia.org/wiki/Perlin_noise

-That's a valid approach -- progressive blur in WebGL is certainly [feasible][progressive_blur] -- but in order to get a decent blur we'd need to sample lots of neighboring pixels, and the amount of pixels to sample only increases as the blur radius gets larger.
-Pur effect requires a very large blur, so that becomes expensive very quickly.
+That's a valid approach -- progressive blur in WebGL is [feasible][progressive_blur] -- but in order to get a decent blur we'd need to sample lots of neighboring pixels, and the amount of pixels to sample only increases as the blur radius gets larger.
+The final effect requires a very large blur radius, so that becomes incredibly expensive _very_ quickly.

 [progressive_blur]: https://tympanus.net/Tutorials/WebGLProgressiveBlur/

-<SmallNote label="">Additionally, for us to be able to sample neighboring pixel alpha with any reasonable performance we'd need to calculate their alpha values up front.
+<SmallNote label="">Additionally, for us to be able to sample the alpha values of neighboring pixels with any reasonable performance, we'd need to calculate their alpha values up front.
 To do that we'd need to pre-render the alpha channel [into a texture][render_to_a_texture] for us to sample, which would require setting up another shader and render pass.
-Not a big deal, but it would add complexity.</SmallNote>
+Not a huge deal, but it _would_ add complexity.</SmallNote>

 [render_to_a_texture]: https://webglfundamentals.org/webgl/lessons/webgl-render-to-texture.html